 When it comes to wage equality and estimated income compared to men, Turkey is among the worst in Europe.
 In the Global Gender Gap Index 2020 rankings, Turkey has the lowest score of all 30 countries (0.635), resulting in a score of just 6.6 points (28th place) for economic opportunities.

-Turkish women also face discrimination when it comes to leadership and maternity too, as just 7.15% of women found to be in leadership roles and women are paid 66% of their full wage whilst on maternity leave for 16 weeks (112 days).
+Turkish women also face discrimination when it comes to leadership and maternity too, as just 7.15% of women are found to be in leadership roles and women are paid 66% of their full wage whilst on maternity leave for 16 weeks (112 days).
 As a result, we have scored Turkey 13.3 points for leadership and 20 points for their maternity package, and rank in 26th and 23rd place respectively.

 Despite scoring 30 more points than Turkey, Portugal is also among the bottom 10 countries in our index.